changsyuanwu/LoLStatTracker/README.md

 # League of Legends Stats Tracker

 Tracks winrates, playrates and base stats for champions in the game League of Legends.

-Created as part of the CS348 course at the University of Waterloo
+Created as part of the CS348 course at the University of Waterloo.

 # Prerequisites